Maintaining Status

 What is an Online Course?

-For degree requirement purposes, students may enroll in as many online courses per semester as fit their academic plans; however, no more than the equivalent of three(3) units may be counted towards the full-time enrollment requirement.
+For degree requirements, students may enroll in as many online courses per semester as fit their academic plans.
+However, no more than three (3) units of online coursework may count towards the full-time enrollment requirement.

 To Meet the Full-Time Requirement: